pink-junkjard/hyperfiddle/README.md

 #### Performance - is it Datomic Peer or Datomic Client?

  Hypercrud Server is a Peer.
 Hypercrud Client may be, but is not constrained to be, implemented as a Datomic client.
 If you use Hypercrud Client core interface (view, request) without hypercrud browser, you are stuck with the Datomic client model, which is fine, but suboptimal, and re-introduces a theoretical performance problem caused by client/peer round trips.
-However, when you model the app as a value, you can literally transmit your app-value up to the server, and actually run the code to interpret the value inside the Peer process.
+However, when you model the app as a value, you can literally transmit your app-value up to the server, and actually run the code to interpret the value inside the jvm Peer process.
 Optimal!

+ Some of the above is on the roadmap and hasn't yet been implemented.
+We don't yet interpret app-values on JVM today, but we will.
+We can also run the entire application javascript in a nodejs environment colocated with a datomic peer.
+This happens in server side rendered cases, but not client side rendered cases today, but we will fix that soon so I can remove this sentence.

 ## Hypercrud Browser